Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 - check the tab `replacement` if it is `true`. this helps to see if one part of the stack will be replaced.

 ---

-##  AWS CloudFormation — Policy As Code

-[AWS CFN](https://docs.aws.amazon.com/cfn-guard/latest/ug/what-is-guard.html) is a policy-as-code evaluation tool that manages policies in the form of code.
-In CFN, it is important to add compliance and PaC, this helps ensure that the deployed infrastructure works in line with the organization's policies and standards.

----
 ## CFN Lint

 Cfn-lint is a tool that provides linting capabilities for CFN templates to identify and address potential issues, errors, and security risks.

-Integrating cfn-lint into your preferred IDE (Integrated developement environment), you must first install it using this command
+Integrating cfn-lint into your preferred IDE (Integrated development environment), you must first install it using this command

 ```sh
 pip install cfn-lint
 ```

 To run lint, execute the command below to know your CFN template path

 ```sh
 cfn-lint <path-to-template>
 ```